Androz2091/discord-giveaways/README.md

 const { GiveawaysManager } = require('discord-giveaways');
 const GiveawayManagerWithOwnDatabase = class extends GiveawaysManager {
-    // This function is called when the manager needs to get all the giveaway stored in the database. async getAllGiveaways() {
+    // This function is called when the manager needs to get all the giveaways stored in the database. async getAllGiveaways() {
-        // Get all the giveaway in the database return db.get('giveaways');
+        // Get all the giveaways in the database return db.get('giveaways');
     }